 Other wearable technologies can aid differently-abled users who need hearing aids.
-Artificial intelligence-enabled inside hearing aids filter out auxiliary noise and adapt to the needs of the environment.
-In large crowds, the sound is dampened to protect the eardrum but raises the volume for quiet spaces.
+Artificial intelligence-enabled inside hearing aids filter out auxiliary noise and adapt to the environment’s needs.
+In large crowds, AI can dampen the sound to protect the eardrum but raises the volume for quiet spaces.

 Industry experts are also working on developing wearable auditory technology that can translate other languages in real-time.